bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 The exhibition is timed to coincide with the bicentennial anniversary of one of Boston’s most influential environmental planners, the landscape architect **Frederick Law Olmsted**.
 Olmsted’s famous [Emerald Necklace](https://www.emeraldnecklace.org/) forms (in some places) the dividing line between communities that are amongst the richest in the country and others that are languishing in poverty.

+This 1877 [map](https://bpl.bibliocommons.com/v2/record/S75C7694805) published by the Boston Park Department presents a manuscript plan of **Back Bay Fens** and surrounding area derived from Olmsted’s 1878 plan of the park.

 #### Global Change & Infectious Disease

 {{< figure src="/uploads/2021-12-29/major-tropical-disease.jpeg" caption="Boris Artzybasheff, “[World map of the major tropical diseases: LIFE map by Artzybasheff](https://bpl.bibliocommons.com/v2/record/S75C8038086),” (\[Chicago, Illinois\]: Life, \[1944\])." class="figure-left" >}}